This post may contain affiliate links, from which we earn an income.

-The ACSI Campsites Europe app has recently developed to allow you to book a pitch at sites which also use the app.
+The ACSI Campsites Europe app has recently been developed to allow you to book a pitch at sites which also use the app.
 But, you are unable to book at the ACSI CampingCard rate.

 However, as all ACSI rates only apply out of high season, booking is not really necessary.
-If you know the site will be busy because of a rally, local holiday or some other such event, it’s always worth a call to book with them – we’ve done this a couple of times and on production of the ACSI card at check-in we have been provided with the discounted rate.
+If you know the site will be busy because of a rally, local holiday or some other such event, it’s always worth a call to book with them – we’ve done this a couple of times and and on the production of the ACSI card at check-in we have been provided with the discounted rate.

 When is the ACSI rate valid?

 The exact dates can differ from site to site and are always shown in the book and on the app.
-Generally if schools are off then the normal rate will apply!
+Generally, if schools are off then the normal rate will apply!
 From mid-July to mid-September to high-season rate will kick in, and on some sites (although we’ve never seen it), Easter is also excluded.

 Are ACSI sites open all year?

 That depends on the site!
-In Spain and the Algarve almost all sites will be open all year.
+In Spain and the Algarve, almost all sites will be open all year.
 In France, many will close for the winter.
 Opening dates for each site are shown in the books and app.

-Do ACSI sell just the books?
+Does ACSI sell just the books?

 I’m already abroad, how can I get the card?

-It depends where you are.
+It depends on where you are.
 You’re in luck if you’re in Spain as a number of motorhome and caravan outlets sell the card, you can find a list of them here.